Oxygen sensor delete on 2020-23 EXCF/XCFW/FE/FE-S

 So what we are doing here, is eliminating this 02 sensor, which can give the bike a lot more fuel below 6000 rpm ( where the government knows you spend most of your riding time ).
 And we eliminate it by unplugging the 02 sensor from the wiring harness, and plugging the specially designed 02 sensor eliminator you see below

-Now when you look at the little plug there with the blue silicone on it, it may upset your fancy lifestyle since it's not real pretty.
-But you don't see it and so I could care less about making it pretty for you.
-All that really matters is we've spent the time, doing the research to find the right resitors to go in there, so that you richen up your bike from the 14.7 :1 to an area of around 13.2 :1.
+What matters here, is that really matters is we've spent the time, doing the research to find the right resistors to go in there, so that you richen up your bike from the 14.7 :1 to an area of around 13.2 :1.

 There is one other place that makes these deals, that fit these bikes.
 But they also fit other bikes and they just sell it for these bikes since it fits and the engine light doesn't come on.
 It's funny you'll never see thier fuel numbers advertised, because they don't even care what they are or try to get them perfect.
 I think the motto is " if it fits, sell it"